bright/new-www/content/our-areas/healthcare-software-development.md

 short_description: Over the course of a decade, we have partnered with numerous startups and SMEs representing the healthcare industry.
 order: 1
-title: scale trusted solutions with expert healthcare technology consulting
+title: scale trusted solutions with healthcare technology consulting
 highlighted_word: healthcare
 image_our_service_desktop: /images/healthtech_consulting_desktop_update.png
 image_our_service_mobile: /images/healthtech_consulting_mobile_update.png